 It is essential to communicate the goals to employees at all levels.
 As a result, employees can align their goals in the best manner with the vision of the organization.
 If the goal-setting process involves the employees, then the goal-setting phase already covers the communication phase of goals.
 Employees already know what the company expects from them.

-Above all, a good action plan for employee development has flexibility.
-It has the room for redesigning at any stage according to the needs and available resources.
+Above all, a good action plan for employee training and development has flexibility.
+It has room for redesigning at any stage according to the needs and available resources.
 Employees have the liberty to modify their goals and development plan with their managers.
 A smart action plan for employee development requires the full commitment and willingness of employees as defined in the MBO approach.
-The most noteworthy requirement has to be kept in mind that we are developing these goals to help the employees grow in their careers.
+The most noteworthy requirement that has to be kept in mind is that we are developing these goals to help the employees grow in their careers.

-To clarify, action plan for employee development does not involve implementation.
+To clarify, an action plan for employee development does not involve implementation.
 It involves laying out the plan so well that implementation becomes an easy job.
 It points out the possible actions to take for effective employee development.
 So, make sure you re-check periodically the progress of employees and the status of the plan execution as they might be demanding some changes in the action plan for employee development.

 Share with others